HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 	4. **Product Aware:** aware of your free or paid solution, but either haven't implemented it or are hesitant on purchasing
 	5. **Most Aware:** aware of your solution and are ready to act on it — all they need is a little push (with persuasion and influence)
 - Your top-of-funnel content (social media platforms) should target all of the above, with levels 1-3 as the priority.
-- Your bottom-of-funnel content (emails, lead magnets, and products) should also target all of the above, with levels 3-5 as the priority.
+- Your bottom-of-funnel content (emails, [[#Lead magnet |lead magnets]], and products) should also target all of the above, with levels 3-5 as the priority.
 ### Problems and solutions
 - If you've solved a problem in your life, you're qualified to start a business.
 Not just any business, an education business with minimal startup costs.
 - A business means you're selling something.
 Start with selling the solutions to the problems in your life.
 Every problem has a different method of being solved that is **_[[Entrepreneurship#The niche |unique to you]]_** (how you solve it).